Skip to content

 4. Implement proper caching — Set appropriate cache headers for static assets.
 Most resources should be cached for at least a year.

-One client came to us with a 6.8-second load time on mobile.
-After a two-week performance sprint, we got them to 1.1 seconds.
+One client came to me with a 6.8-second load time on mobile.
+After a two-week performance sprint, I got them to 1.1 seconds.
 Their mobile conversion rate increased by 31%.
 The work paid for itself in the first month.

 Performance is not a one-time project.
 It's an ongoing practice.
 Every new feature, every third-party script, every new image is a potential regression.
 Build performance review into your development process, not as an afterthought.